daudix/daudix.one/content/blog/2025-10-31-year-of-snug-nook/index.md

 Someone has added the Wordle app to the server, and everyone got hooked to it...
 Everyone started playing Wordle daily, thus spamming unrelated channels with its messages, because of which we had to resort to creating a bot channel called #robots-dot-txt.

-With that, we managed to reach an entire stack (64) of days as a streak on Worlde!
+With that, we managed to reach an entire stack (64) of days as a streak on Wordle!
 The Wordle insanity still goes on despite the streak being intentionally broken.

 ![Wordle streak.](wordle-streak.png)

 ## Wplace

-Everyone knows about [Wplace](https://wplace.live); an online event with a world map where you can place pixels anywhere, thus making the globe a giant canvas... or a giant wall of questionable doodles.
+Everyone knows about [Wplace](https://wplace.live): an online event with a world map where you can place pixels anywhere, thus making the globe a giant canvas... or a giant wall of questionable doodles.

 Snug Nook actively participated in it in the first few weeks, and we even created 3 Snug Nook advertisements in 3 different countries: Canada, [USA](https://wplace.live/?lat=37.64284061242482&lng=-122.44719759697264&zoom=15.007757622056396) (South San Francisco), and [Turkey](https://wplace.live/?lat=38.36543507634402&lng=26.764364903027307&zoom=14.879252869276947).